jsenv/core/docs/executing/readme.md

 ## mirrorConsole

-`mirrorConsole` parameter is a boolean controlling if the platform logs will appear in your terminal.
+`mirrorConsole` parameter is a boolean controlling if the runtime environment logs will appear in your terminal.
 This parameter is optional with a default value of `true`.

-## stopPlatformAfterExecute
+## stopAfterExecute

-`stopPlatformAfterExecute` parameter is a boolean controlling if the platform will be stopped once the file execution is done.
+`stopAfterExecute` parameter is a boolean controlling if the runtime environment will be stopped once the file execution is done.
 This parameter is optional and disabled by default.

-Stopping a platform means killing the browser or node process when the file execution is done.
-Jsenv keeps platform process by default so that you decide when to stop it.
-When executing a test file jsenv stops platform once execution result is known to avoid keeping things alive once the test is done.
+Stopping a runtime means killing the browser or node process when the file execution is done.
+Jsenv does nothing by default so that you decide when to stop it.
+When executing a test file jsenv stops runtime once execution result is known to avoid keeping things alive once the test is done.

 For execution inside a browser it means you can see the output in the browser instance launched assuming it was launched in non-headless mode.